 Enjoy!
 The whole family will love it!

-This cobbler dessert recipe is an excellent combination of blackberries, biscuits, and cream.
-When I was in Italy several weeks ago I tasted a similar nutty shortcake in Hotel Pitti Palace al Ponte Vecchio, a luxurious hotel in Florence.
-It was one of the most popular Italian desserts — Panna-Cota — cooked there. —Anonymous
+When I had been in Italy several weeks ago I tasted a similar nutty shortcake in Hotel Pitti Palace al Ponte Vecchio, a luxurious hotel in Florence.
+It was one of the most popular Italian desserts (Panna-Cota) cooked there. —Anon.

-Dr. Chase's Third, Last and Complete Receipt Book (1891)
+Dr. Chase's Receipt Book (1891)

 A writer in the Western Rural gives the following very nice ways of using this delicious fruit in season.